- Normal precautions

 If you're a victim of a crime while in the Russian Federation, report it to the local police immediately.
 And you can contact us at the Irish Embassy in Moscow if you need help.

 There is a threat from terrorism in the Russian Federation, including suicide bombings in public places so be cautious and vigilant in public places.
-The most recent attach occurred in St Petersburg on 3 April 2017.
-A suicide attack on the St Petersburg metro resulted in 15 deaths and many injuries.
+On 3 April 2017, a suicide attack on the St Petersburg metro resulted in 15 deaths and many injuries.

 Photographing of any military installation, establishment or site of strategic importance is prohibited; this includes airports and metro stations.
 People who don't observe this rule are likely to have their cameras confiscated, be detained for questioning and possibly arrested.